-Dr. Coffman is a restoration ecologist and Associate Professor at the University of San Francisco (USF).
-Since 2010, she has taught field ecology courses in the Environmental Science Department, Masters of Science in Environmental Management graduate program, and Environmental Studies program at the USF.
+Dr. Coffman is a wetland restoration ecologist and Senior Lecturer at the National University of Singapore.
+She teaches wetland restoration ecology, biogeography, applied ecology and research methods in Physical Geography.
+From 2010 – 2019, she taught field ecology courses in the Environmental Science Department, Masters of Science in Environmental Management graduate program, and Environmental Studies program at the USF.

 Her research focuses on scientific questions with high relevance to management problems, mainly related to riparian plant ecology, restoration, and invasive plant biology in wetlands and river systems of Mediterranean-type and tropical climates.
 Current projects investigate experimental wetland revegetation and restoration strategies, mechanisms of plant invasion, and restoration monitoring to improve performance standards.
 She has on-going research projects along rivers and watersheds in coastal southern California, the San Francisco Bay Area, the Central Valley of California, and Southeast Asia.

 In 2015, she led National Geographic Expeditions in the Annamite Mountains of Laos to document and begin restoration of the Critically Endangered Asian swamp cypress trees (Glyptostrobus pensilis) she discovered.
 Since then, her team has successfully propagated almost 2,000 seedlings and started restoration efforts in 2018.
 Most recently, she is working on the dendroecological controls on old-growth Glyptostrobus trees.
 In 2016, she was the recipient of the Arthur Furst Faculty Research Award that honors USF Faculty or Alumnus whose work exemplifies research for the betterment of humanity.